Facility Hours of Operation

 The baseball concession stands restrooms are kept open as much as possible.
 Other restrooms are open during games and events.
 During cold months all Sports Complex restrooms are winterized and cannot be used.
 Please keep in mind the Recreation Center restrooms are available during operational hours.

-The Vandalia Parks and Recreation Department has two picnic shelters available at Helke Park on Randler Avenue which may be reserved from April 1 through October 31.
+The Vandalia Parks and Recreation Department has two picnic shelters available at Helke Park on Randler Avenue, which may be reserved by City of Vandalia residents only, at no cost, from April 1 through October 31.
 Vandalia residents may reserve the shelters starting the first business day in January for the same calendar year.
 Shelters not reserved may be used on a first-come, first-served basis.

 The Gazebo at Seger Park, located on Tionda Drive South, is also available to Vandalia residents to reserve for any special event.
 A popular site for short outdoor wedding ceremonies, the Gazebo, and surrounding park, can be reserved from April 1 through October 31 starting the first business day in January for the same calendar year.